dotBunny/Hydrogen/README.md

 you can add them by the quick add button.
 We've prefixed all of our component based scripts with 'h' so that they can be easily found and identified.

-### /Hydrogen/Examples/ ###
-These are some trimmed down examples of how you may choose to use the framework in your own endeavours.
-Nothing to fancy in here, don't expect much.

 ### /Hydrogen/Plugins/ ###
 This is where bulk of the code is kept.
 It is issolated in its own namespace as to not interfere with anything else.